Maths

 SEN

 In some cases, children may be working on objectives from previous year groups in line with their Learning Plan and Continuum sheets.
-Specific interventions may need to be planned for some children in line with the SEN policy.
+Specific interventions may need to be planned for some children in line with the SEND policy.

 Year group overviews